 Here are a few general guidelines to you help benchmark your website performance:

-Seeing how your website performs over time (and whether or not it meets your goals) is more useful information than comparing your performance against generalized statistics.
-Especially if your website is new, give yourself time to gather data and set a baseline for what’s realistic for your business.
+Seeing how your web design performs over time (and whether or not it meets your goals) is more useful information than comparing your performance against generalized statistics.
+Especially if your website design is new, give yourself time to gather data and set a baseline for what’s realistic for your business.
 Then you can set meaningful, achievable goals for your website.

 Ultimately, a combination of all three methods is the best way to set realistic expectations for your website analysis.